 - check for wear and tear to see if it needs replacing

-Talk to us about selecting a mouth guard that will provide the best protection.
+Talk to your dentist in Highland Heights about selecting a mouth guard that will provide the best protection.

 - Say Yes to Non-Surgical Gum Therapy